Cornovii (Cornwall): Settlements

 The Dumnonii had no known tribal centre, and although Ptolemy's Geography lists four places as Dumnonian poleis: Voliba, Tamara, Uxella and Isca Dumnoniorum (present-day Exeter), it is likely that he only listed Roman places, and not purely native settlements.
 Of these four, there has been speculation that Voliba might be a place in Cornwall, and Tamara is assumed to be on the River Tamar, now the border between Cornwall and Devon.
-In 2008 in the parish of Calstock the remains of a Roman fort was excavated, this is thought to be the place of Tamara, as it is the closest fort to the River Tamar.
+In 2008 in the parish of Calstock the remains of a Roman fort was excavated, which is currently thought to be the most plausible location for Tamara.

 Ptolemy's list is supplemented by the problematical Ravenna Cosmography, which lists sixteen names before Isca Dumnoniorum (which is listed as scadum namorum, showing some of the problems of this source) and which have therefore been assumed to be west of Exeter.
 Several have been identified as most likely in Devon, leaving purocoronavis (the source of the name Cornovii (Kournaovioi), as discussed above), and a few others that are so corrupt as to defy identification, such as Giano, Pilais and Vernalis, which may possibly refer to places within the lands occupied by the Cornovii.